Synkevych/developer-roadmap/README.md

 ## Ruby on Rails Best Practice

+Ruby on Rails is an excellent tool that helps to quickly and efficiently implement the functionality that the customer wants.
+But like any tool, it can become a device that helps to do work more sophisticated and faster, or become a dangerous weapon.
+Best practices helps to understand the difference and also has some benefits: maintainability, readability, elegance, faster development, DRY code.

 - [x] Naming variable and functions in programming
 - [ ] Concerns
 - [ ] DSL in Ruby
 - [ ] Include, extend, prepend and difference between them
 - [ ] Metaprogramming what it is and how to use it
+- [ ] Using Arel to compose SQL queries
 - [ ] RESTful API, REST vs GraphQL 💖

 > Resources: